-The Hearthstone’s Board of Trustees is comprised of a diverse group of executives, experts and professionals from the greater Seattle area.
-The Board offers critical guidance and solutions to ensure the Hearthstone meets and exceeds it mission, goals and potential.
+Comprised of a diverse group of executives, experts and professionals in the Greater Seattle Area, our board of trustees offers critical guidance and solutions to ensure The Hearthstone’s long term success.
+Their oversight is invaluable as the community meets and exceeds its mission, goals and potential.

 DR. ANN MELVIN